-- Add sugar, honey or agave nectar along with vinegar and olive oil.
-Gradually add water.
+- Add sugar, oil, and vinegar.
+Gradually add the water.

 - Mix on high speed with a stand mixer or electric hand mixer for 3 to 4 minutes.

-- Top pizzas with your favorite ingredients and bake an additional 7-10 minutes or until done.
-Or cool parbaked crusts, wrap and freeze for convenience.
+- Top pizzas with your favorite ingredients and bake an additional 7 to 10 minutes or until done.
+Or cool parbaked crusts, wrap and freeze for later use.

-Tip: A pizza stone creates crisp crusts by absorbing moisture in dough.
-If you like your pizzas crisp consider using a pizza stone.
+Tip: A pizza stone creates crisp crusts by absorbing moisture in the dough.
+If you like your pizzas crisp, consider using a pizza stone.